hapijs/jwt/API.md

         keys: () => { return 'some_shared_secret'; }
     }
 ```
-### `server.auth.strategy('my_jwt_stategy', 'jwt', options)` (continued)
-- `options`
+###### Important Security Note

+It is not advisable to put shared secrets in your source code, use environment variables and/or other encryption methods to encrypt/decrypt your shared secret.
+It is also not advisable to use no algorithms.
+Both of these practices are ideal for local testing and should be used with caution.
+##### verify

+In addition to keys you can provide other options.
   - `verify` - Object to determine how key contents are verified beyond key signature.
 Set to `false` to do no verification.
 This includes the `keys` even if they are defined.
     - `aud` - String or `RegExp` **or** array of strings or `RegExp` that matches the audience of the token.
 Set to boolean `false` to not verify aud.
 Required if `verify` is not `false`.
     - `iss` - String or array of strings that matches the issuer of the token.
 Set to boolean `false` to not verify iss.
 Required if `verify` is not `false`.
     - `sub` - String or array of strings that matches the subject of the token.
 Set to boolean `false` to not verify sub.
 Required if `verify` is not `false`.
     - `nbf` - Boolean to determine if the "Not Before" [NumericDate](#registered-claim-names) of the token should be validated.
 Default is `true`.
     - `exp` - Boolean to determine if the "Expiration Time" [NumericDate](#registered-claim-names) of the token should be validated.
 Default is `true`.
     - `maxAgeSec` - Integer to determine the maximum age of the token in seconds.
 Default is `0`.
 This is time validation using the "Issued At" [NumericDate](#registered-claim-names) (`iat`).
 Please note that `0` effectively disables this validation, it does not make the maximum age of the token 0 seconds.
 Also if `maxAgeSec` is not `0` and `exp` is `true`, both will be validated and if either validation fails, the token validation will fail.
     - `timeSkewSec` - Integer to adust `exp` and `maxAgeSec` to account for server time drift in seconds.
 Default is `0`.
+##### httpAuthScheme
   - `httpAuthScheme` - String the represents the Authentication Scheme.
 Default is `'Bearer'`.
+##### unauthorizedAttributes
   - `unauthorizedAttributes` - String passed directly to `Boom.unauthorized` if no custom err is thrown.
 Useful for setting realm attribute in WWW-Authenticate header.
 Defaults to `undefined`.
+##### validate
   -  `validate` - Function that allows additional validation based on the decoded payload and to put specific credentials in the request object.
 Can be set to `false` if no additional validation is needed.
 Setting this to `false` will also set the credentials to be the exact payload of the token, including the [Registered Claim Names](#registered-claim-names).
-#### More on the `validate` function

 The validate function has a signature of `[async] function (artifacts, request, h)` where:
 - `artifacts` - An object that contains information from the token.
     - `token` - The complete token that was sent.